andrewinfosec/markdown-ize/README.markdown

 that creates a directory containing HTML files from a source directory containing Markdown files.
-The file names of the Markdown files are used to generate an `index.html` containing links to each file, and a style sheet is placed in the destination directory for portability.
+The file names of the Markdown files are used to generate an `index.html` containing links to each file, and a style sheet is placed into the destination directory for portability.

 An example use-case is taking notes in plaintext Markdown across several files, then processing those files so that they can be moved as a single unit onto a